Visiting Berrington with your Dog

 On any visit to Berrington a walk around some of the 250 acres of 'Capability' Brown parkland and woods is a must.
 We have way-marked walks of different lengths which lead to the most beautiful lake and some through the woods too.

 For the two legged amongst us we have walk notes too which explain some of Brown's original vision for the landscape as you explore.
 In addition the lake is designated as a Site of Special Scientific Interest due to the established Heronry which nests on the island in the spring.
-So there is plenty for you and the family to see while the dog gets his exercise, and there is refreshment at the Servants' Hall tea-room when you're done.
+So there is plenty for you and the family to see while the dog gets his exercise, and there is refreshment at the Stables cafe when you're done.

 Your dogs are welcome in all areas of the parkland, courtyard and the gardens.
 We simply ask that dogs are kept on leads for the convenience of other visitors and livestock.

 The only areas of the site that dogs cannot go is the mansion, main tearoom and second-hand bookshop.

 What do I need to be aware of at Berrington?